 If your roof needs urgently replacing, roofing contractors will be able to do this whatever the time of year.
 However, if you are able to wait for the most cost-effective time, spring is a great time of year to get your roof replaced.

 Once spring hits, rainfall has slowed down and extreme weather like wind and snow poses less risk.
+This is an important factor if you have a steep sloped roof as it can be very dangerous for the roofer to work when wet and sippery.
 This makes the time of year quieter for roofing contractors, so they may be able to offer you a more competitive quote for a roof replacement.
 There’s also less chance of the re-roof having to be postponed due to bad weather, so it won’t take as long to complete.

 The cost of a new roof is significant, so you should make sure you shop around before you commit.
 Use HaMuch to get quotes from reputable roofer and builders in your area.